 In principle, the mortgage bank's creditors cannot set-off their claims against the mortgage bank with the mortgage bank's claims against these creditors included in the separate bankruptcy asset pool.
-The only exceptions, subject to satisfying additional requirements regarding the inclusion in the asset pool constituting collateral, are:
+The only exceptions are:

-- set-off of claims under hedging transactions indicated in the cover pool register; and - settlement of claims between the mortgage bank and the payment and settlement system of which the mortgage bank is a member as well as settlement of financial collateral granted by the mortgage bank.
+set-off of claims under hedging transactions indicated in the cover pool register; and

+• settlement of claims between the mortgage bank and the payment and settlement system of which the mortgage bank is a member as well as settlement of financial collateral granted by the mortgage bank.